Yakama, Lummi tribal leaders call for removal of three lower Columbia River dams

 Julius said the Lummi Nation stands with Yakama in calling for the removal of the dams.
 Tribes throughout the region are in a constant battle to defend their way of life, Julius said.
 “Whether defeating coal ports, opposing increased vessel traffic on the Salish Sea, repairing culverts or removing invasive Atlantic salmon, to leave to future generations a lifeway promised to our ancestors 164 years ago,” he said.

 While calls for removal of the four dams on the Lower Snake River have been heard for decades, the demand to knock out some of the region’s larger main-stem dams is a first.
-How such a removal would even proceed, and what it would mean for energy or salmon recovery has never been analyzed.
+How such a removal would even proceed, and what it would mean for energy or salmon recovery, has never been analyzed.

 In addition to power generation, the dams are part of a system of locks that provide inland navigation all the way to Lewiston, Idaho.
 Some $2 billion in commercial cargo travels the Columbia and Snake river systems each year, according to U.S. Army Corps of Engineers statistics reported by The Associated Press.
 In 2017, that cargo included 53 percent of U.S. wheat exports.

-Note: Correction: A previous version of this story misspelled the name of Jay Julius, Lummi Nation chairman.